ant-design/ant-design/docs/react/customize-theme.en-US.md

 #antd { @import '~antd/lib/style/core/index.less'; @import '~antd/lib/style/themes/default.less'; }
 ```

-Where the src/myStylesReplacement.less file loads the same files as the index.less file, but loads them within the scope of a top-level selector:

-The result is that all of the "global" styles are being applied with the #antd scope.
+Where the src/myStylesReplacement.less file loads the same files as the index.less file, but loads them within the scope of a top-level selector : the result is that all of the "global" styles are being applied with the #antd scope.

 ### Use a postcss processor to scope all styles